Home

 The percentage of thermal heat loss from a building is also dependent on the 'form' (the shape) of the building.
 The more aspects the more thermal heat loss.

-heat loss from house
+heat loss from houses

 (The graphic above is only a simple example of thermal heat loss and how to reduce them)